Writing blog posts can be a time suck.

 One small word of advice.
 If you find yourself losing your motivation to write, it could be your daily habits.
 Writers are notorious for gluing themselves to their computers and neglecting good habits like exercise, proper nourishment and adequate sleep.
 Sarah O’Leary noted it well in this must read motivation for writers.

-3. Use a Good Outline & Set a Timer
+4. Create a Basic Outline & Set a Timer

 Having a good blog post outline to follow each time you write your post will make the task flow easier.

 A basic outline should consist of a catchy title, an opening paragraph that gives your reader a glimpse of what they’ll be reading about.

 Next the body should contain the important points you want to make, expanding on each point with 2 to 5 sentences.
 All followed with a closing paragraph.

 It will help you to write faster if you schedule your time and use a timer.
 I’m easily distracted so I find that I get more written in a timely fashion if I have a deadline to keep me on track.

 5. Use Private Label Rights Content